-CASY House is a 24-hour crisis facility providing eight-bed crisis accommodation and meals for young people aged 15-18 who are homeless or at risk of homelessness.
-Our case workers also provide support for education, employment and training, families and relationships, and managing use of alcohol and other drugs.
+CASY House is a 24-hour crisis facility.
+It provides eight-bed crisis accommodation and meals for young people aged 15-18 who are homeless or at risk of homelessness.
+Case workers also provide support for education, employment and training, families and relationships, and managing use of alcohol and other drugs.

 Clients are supported in building and improving their independent living skills through a structured program.
 Where appropriate, residents are also assisted to transition into secure and safe medium-term accommodation.

 Stanley House offers supported accommodation for young women experiencing homelessness aged between 16 and 24.
 Clients are provided with case management and have access to 24-hour emergency on call support.

 Oakley House supports and accommodates young women and their babies, and young pregnant women having their first child.
 Clients are provided case management support and referral opportunities to other YWCA Australia programs and have access to 24-hour emergency on call support.